-I want to thank Yin-Wong and Joshua for inviting me to participate in this event as a keynote speaker.
-I am delighted to see many old friends here.
-I have had a long association with JIMF as a contributor and referee.
-One of my first published papers appeared in JIMF over 35 years ago.
-In addition to contributing a number of papers in years since, I've co-edited a special issue for a conference like this with Joshua in the past.
-It has been several years since I've been in Hong Kong.
-At the Federal Reserve Bank of San Francisco we have had a long interest in economic policy issuers related to Asia, expressed through our Center for Pacific Basin Studies that I helped set up over 25 years, as well as through the research that our staff conducts and the conferences that we organize.
+I want to thank the conference organizers for inviting me to participate in this event as a keynote speaker.
+I have had a long association with the Journal of International Money and Finance (JIMF) as a contributor and referee.
+One of my first published papers appeared in JIMF over thirty-five years ago1, and I have contributed a number of papers to the journal in the years since.
+In addition, I also co-edited a special issue for a JIMF conference similar to this one in the recent past.2 It has been several years since I have been in Hong Kong.
+At the Federal Reserve Bank of San Francisco (FRBSF) we have had a long interest in economic policy issuers related to Asia, expressed through our Center for Pacific Basin Studies, as well as through the research that our staff conducts and the conferences that we organize.

-After I was asked to speak, I had to do a bit of thinking about an appropriate topic.
-I thought about a number of issues related to theme of this conference - international reserves, safe assets, global imbalances, etc. I decided that I could provide the most value added by providing a bit of a survey of some of the themes of the conference from the perspective of what has been happening to interest rates and what that implies for monetary policy.
+After being asked to speak, I had to do a bit of thinking about an appropriate topic.
+I thought about a number of issues related to theme of this conference - international reserves, safe assets, global imbalances, etc. I decided that I could contribute the most value added by providing a bit of a survey of some of the themes of the conference from the perspective of what has been happening to interest rates and what that implies for monetary policy.

 In my office at the FRBSF, we spend a lot of time thinking about the stars when setting monetary policy.
-What's $\pi^$ (pi-star), the target inflation rate; $g^$ (g-star), the potential output growth rate; $u^$ (u-star), the natural rate of unemployment; and last but not least, $r^$ (r-star), the natural real interest rate.
+What's π^ (pi-star), the target inflation rate; g^ (g-star), the potential output growth rate; u^ (u-star), the natural rate of unemployment; and last but not least, r^ (r-star), the natural real interest rate.
 I call it navigating by the stars.

-One of the big challenges in determining g\, u\, r\, etc. from data is separating out the secular, trend component from the cyclical, transitory component.
-My former boss, John Williams, formerly President of the Federal Reserve Bank of San Francisco and now President of the Federal Reserve Bank of New York, is well known for his work on estimating r\ and showing that it has been falling for some time.
+One of the big challenges in determining g^ , u^ , r^ , etc. from data is separating out the secular, trend component from the cyclical, transitory component.
 There is not much debate that the real rate has been falling.
-The debate is why it has been falling and how long will it remain low.
+The debate is why it has been falling and how long it will remain low.

-The first explanation for falling interest rates that may come to mind is captured in a cartoon that suggests that rates have been falling as the Chairs of the Federal Reserve Board have gotten shorter, Volcker (6'7") to Greenspan (5'11") to Bernanke (5'8") to Yellen (%'0").
+A somewhat humorous explanation for why interest rates have been falling is captured in a newspaper cartoon that suggests that rates have been falling as the Chairs of the Federal Reserve Board have gotten shorter, from Paul Volcker (6'7") to Alan Greenspan (5'11") to Ben Bernanke (5'8") to Janet Yellen (5'0").3

-More seriously, is it primarily a supply-side phenomena associated with lower productivity growth and aging populations, as John Williams and others contend?
-Or is it mainly a demand-side phenomena stemming from secular stagnation due to insufficient aggregate demand, as Larry Summers argues?
-And how much does it have to do with excessive global safe asset
+More serious explanations argue that falling interest rates are primarily a supply-side phenomena associated with lower productivity growth and aging populations, as Williams (2016, 2017) and others contend.
+A competing, though not necessarily mutually exclusive, explanation considers falling interest rates as mainly a demand-side phenomena stemming from secular stagnation due to insufficient aggregate demand, as Summers (2015) argues.
+Still others maintain that excessive global safe asset demand play an important role, as expressed in Caballero, Farhi,